slidevjs/slidev/docs/guide/hosting.md

 3. In your repository, go to `Settings` > `Pages`.
 Under `Build and deployment`, select `GitHub Actions`.
 4. Finally, after the workflows are executed, a link to the slides should appear under `Settings` > `Pages`.

+PS: Note that selecting `Deploy from a branch` to deploy `dist/` HTML commited into the repo [is not recommended](https://github.com/slidevjs/slidev/issues/1873).

 ### Netlify

 Create `netlify.toml` in your project root with the following content: